CIO blasts Labor’s $3m super tax policy as ‘reckless and stupid’

 This week, it was revealed that independents David Pocock and Jacqui Lambie are gearing up for a fight in the Senate, particularly over the taxation of unrealised gains.

-The Greens, too, is opposed to the legislation as is, but it wants to see the $3 million threshold lowered to $2 million.
+The Greens are also opposed to the legislation in its current form but advocate for lowering the $3 million threshold to $2 million.

 Last year, when the government first announced its plans to raise the concessional tax rate for balances exceeding $3 million from 15 per cent to 30 per cent, the superannuation industry largely commended the perceived push for equitability.